PeerProducedResearch/PeerProducedResearch.github.io/_posts/2021-05-16-transbiome-crowdfunding-ended.markdown

 - shipped out 45 sampling kits so far 📤
 - received 23 samples back at our offices 📥
 - 13 of these samples arrived at the sequencing facility 🧬

+In the next days we will send out more samples, more sampling kits and also get started on preparing the crowdfunding contributor rewards!